OlivierLD/raspberry-coffee/Processing/README.md

 ```bash
  $> ./gradlew clean shadowJar
 ```
-  > Processing might not like a JDK more recent than 1.8.
+  > Processing 3.0 might not like a JDK more recent than 1.8.
 Make sure you set
   > your Java alternative correctly.
+Processing 4.0 seems to support more recent versions of Java.
 ```
 $ [sudo] update-alternatives --config java
 $ [sudo] update-alternatives --config javac